 Follow our step-by-step guide on how to apply for our Bachelor's programmes.

-Due to the coronavirus, the application deadline for Bachelor’s programmes has been moved to 1 June.
+Due to the coronavirus, the application deadline for Bachelor’s programmes was moved to 1 June.
 However, to leave enough time for immigration and housing processes, we have different advisory deadlines for specific groups of applicants.
-For details, see 'Will the UvA postpone the application deadlines?' in the FAQ page Coronavirus: Application and admission.

 There are also changes to the Matching process and the admissions process for selective programmes.
 More information will be available on each programme page soon.

 The deadlines for completing your application to start your degree in September: